tinythings/sysinspect/docs/tutorial/wasm_modules_tutor.rst

 These imports are intentionally low-level.
 They return JSON payloads through guest memory buffers, unlike the higher-level Lua and Python helper namespaces.
-The helper remains Linux-only and depends on PackageKit being present on the host system.
+They remain Linux-only active helpers and are not part of the portable descriptive contract.

 Calling a Wasm module from a model
 ----------------------------------